About Molly

 Density Functional Theory Calculations Support the Additive Nature of Ligand Contributions to the pKa of Iron Hydride Phosphine Carbonyl Complexes: Link

-You can find out a bit more about what our research group does here.
+You can find out a bit more about what Bob’s research group does here.

 My Writing